 - 1. Demonstrate active listening and engagement skills in order to understand the person's approach, views, and what is important to and for them. - 2.
-Facilitate information sharing from the person and family, agencies, organizations and communities using tools such as open-ended questions, problem solving, and motivational interviewing techniques and (when necessary) communication aids. - 3.
-Demonstrate ability to work with the participant to identify and discuss potential benefits and risks of their options. - 4.
-Demonstrate negotiation skills using tools such as open-ended questions, problem solving, and motivational interviewing techniques in interacting with the participant regarding the pros/cons of choices that may place the participant at considerable risk.
+Demonstrate ability to work with the participant to identify and discuss potential benefits and risks of their options.